Here’s a question for your next Bible Study class: Why do female witches outnumber male witches twenty to one?

 As that sex is frailer than man, it is easier for women to be entrapped in these snares of the Devil.
 This was proved to be true by the Serpent’s deceiving of Eve at the beginning.
 The devil has been friendlier with that sex ever since.

-Ah yes.
-Sweet, gullible women.
+Ah sweet, gullible women.
 Was there a more ancient scapegoat?

 When it came to women, King James was a total wingnut.
-Sadly, however, his sexist views were hardly unique.
+His sexist views were hardly unique.
 Adam blamed Eve for his sin in the Garden, and men have been blaming women ever since.

 Tertullian, the father of Latin Christianity, had this to say about women: